acados/acados/docs/embedded_workflow/index.md

 If all these steps worked, you will find the two folders `lib` and `include` in `buildDS1202/install`.
 These are the folders you need to deploy `acados` on your dSPACE Platform.

+### Step 3: Proceed to the next section
+With all of the above steps complete, proceed to the next section, _MATLAB / Simulink model perparation_, to prepare your model for the build process.

 ## dSPACE DS1401 and DS1403
 Here, an alternative workflow for the deployment of `acados` on a dSPACE Platform is described.